Greek pyramids: Background

 Although these structures are of great interest, written references are rather scarce and they are not mentioned in ancient sources.
 Pausanias (2nd century AD) mentions two buildings resembling pyramids, one, 12 mi southwest of the still standing structure at Hellinikon, a common tomb for soldiers who died in a legendary struggle for the throne of Argos, and another which he was told was the tomb of Argives killed in a battle around 669/8 BC.
-Neither of these still survive.
+Neither of these still survives.

 On the way from Argos to Epidauria there is on the right a building made very like a pyramid, and on it in relief are wrought shields of the Argive shape.
-Here took place a fight for the throne between Proetus and Acrisius; the contest, they say, ended in a draw, and a reconciliation resulted afterwards, as neither could gain a decisive victory.
+Here took place a fight for the throne between Proetus and Acrisius.
+The contest, they say, ended in a draw, and a reconciliation resulted afterwards, as neither could gain a decisive victory.
 The story is that they and their hosts were armed with shields, which were first used in this battle.
 For those that fell on either side was built here a common tomb, as they were fellow citizens and kinsmen.